ricktu288/ray-optics/ai-tools/knowledge/objects.md

 }
 ```

+For other shapes, use `CustomArcSurface` or `CustomParamSurface` instead.

 ## GRIN Glass

-In each GRIN glass below, the `refIndexFn` property is the reference index function $n(x,y,\lambda)$ in **LaTeX format** (unlike the module template which uses math.js), where $\lambda$ is the wavelength.
-The function is defined in the shifted coordinates where the `origin` is $(0,0)$.
-As in normal glass, if multiple GRIN glasses overlap (or even a normal glass and a GRIN glass), the index of refraction in the overlapping region is the product of the indices of refraction of the overlapping glasses.
+In each GRIN glass below, the `refIndexFn` property is the refractive index function $n(x,y,\lambda)$, and the `absorptionFn` property is the absorption function $\alpha(x,y,\lambda)$ (in units of 1/[length]), where $(x,y)$ is the position and `lambda` is the wavelength.

+If multiple GRIN glasses overlap (or even a normal glass and a GRIN glass), the index of refraction in the overlapping region is the product of the indices of refraction of the overlapping glasses.

+In user provided scene created using the visual editor, such objects may appear outside a module.
+But when you write JSON code by yourself, please always put GRIN glasses inside a module.

 ### Circular GRIN Glass